 As prisons worldwide literally overflow the major question of prison rehabilitation effectiveness hits us squarely in the face.

+Prison rehabilitation effectiveness–how can it be improved?
 How do you point men and women and even teenagers in the right life-leading direction?
-How can prison rehabilitation be improved?

 I just returned from an interesting and enjoyable stay in Ireland.
 One of the more unusual visits I made consisted of a tour of the Kilmainham Goal or Jail.

 This jail actually summarizes the rather turbulent and eventful history of Ireland, both Northern Ireland which is a part of the United Kingdom and the Southern part of the island, the Republic of Ireland with its capital in Dublin where this jail is situated.

 It’s a small country but has been fraught with inter-clan fighting, during medieval times and inter-religious strife and social upset while hit by one of the worst famines in the mid-1800’s.

 The Jail has been home to prisoners on all sides of the political spectrum including people looking for a daily meal simply trying to escape the clutches of the potato famine.
 One of the ‘prisoners’ was a hungry seven-year-old boy condemned for having stolen some food.

 The country and the jail are recitals of the Audit of the Universe: human nature, the endeavors of man and the practice of man’s wisdom to solve social issues.
 The Explanation is detailing a part of the exhibit you can see should you visit this reconstructed exhibition.
 I thought I was just going to see a rehabilitated jail and was more than surprised to find some basic questions, like the use of the death penalty, broached on panels with a for/against vote –the number of votes against was ahead but only by a short leg.
 I certainly would recommend such a visit.